 Lodge within the strict timeframe

-Nominal Defendant claims have a shorter time limit than other personal injury claims, so make sure you know yours by immediately seeking legal advice from our accident compensation lawyers.
+Nominal defendant claims have a shorter time limit than other personal injury claims, so make sure you know yours by immediately seeking legal advice from our accident compensation lawyers.
 In most cases, you must notify them within three months of the accident date or up to 9 months if you have an accepted explanation for the delay.

 Compile evidence